2:150-AP1 Superintendent Committees

 - Recommends the most appropriate work setting for an employee; this may include retention in his/her present position, transfer to another position, or temporarily excused from or returned to his/her work assignment.

-The review team is guided by the Board’s policies, Illinois Dept. of Public Health rules and regulations, and all other applicable State and federal laws.
+The review team is guided by the Board’s policies, Ill.
+Dept. of Public Health (IDPH) rules and regulations, and all other applicable State and federal laws.
 It reports directly to the Superintendent or designee.
-See also policies 5:040, General Personnel – Communicable and Chronic Infectious Disease, and 7:280, Students, Communicable and Chronic Infectious Disease.
+See also policies 5:040, Communicable and Chronic Infectious Disease; and 7:280, Communicable and Chronic Infectious Disease.
 The review team consults the employee’s or the student’s personal physician and local health department officials before making any recommendations.

 The Communicable and Chronic Infectious Disease Review Team respects the privacy rights of each employee and student and takes such precautions as may be necessary to secure confidentiality.